EckerChristian/EOSsampler/README.md

 mpirun -np 1 ./EOS ../config/default.yaml 12345
 ```

+The final argument is the random seed.
 This creates `0.h5` for rank 0.

 For multiple ranks:

 ```bash
 mpirun -np 2 ./EOS ../config/default.yaml 12345